oraqlle/cpp-book/src/ch03-common-concepts/data-types.md

 auto const binary 0b101010;
 ```

-Integers can also be seperated using a `'` to make large numbers easier to read.
+Integers can also be separated using a `'` to make large numbers easier to read.

 ```cpp
 auto const x = 1'234'567'890;